Menopause

 In addition to symptoms (hot flushes/flashes, night sweats, mood changes, arthralgia and vaginal dryness), the physical consequences of menopause include bone loss, increased central abdominal fat, and adverse changes in a woman's cholesterol profile and vascular function.
 These changes predispose postmenopausal women to increased risks of osteoporosis and bone fracture, and of cardio-metabolic disease (diabetes and cardiovascular disease).

 Medical professionals often define menopause as having occurred when a woman has not had any menstrual bleeding for a year.
 It may also be defined by a decrease in hormone production by the ovaries.
 In those who have had surgery to remove their uterus but still have functioning ovaries, menopause is not considered to have yet occurred.
 Following the removal of the uterus, symptoms of menopause typically occur earlier.
 Iatrogenic menopause occurs when both ovaries are surgically removed (oophorectomy) along with the uterus for medical reasons.

-Medical treatment of menopause is primarily to ameliorate symptoms and prevent bone loss.
-Mild symptoms may be improved with treatment.
+A survey in 2023 found that less than one-third of the obstetrics and gynecology resident programs offer standardized menopause curriculum, leading to incorrect diagnosis and referrals to specialists for individual symptoms rather than offering treatment for the underlying menopausal source of the symptoms.

+Medical treatment of menopause, including hormonal and non-hormonal therapies are used in the treatment of menopause.
+Complimentary medicine and alternative medicine therapies are also used for symptom management.
+Medical treatment includes Menopausal hormone therapy(MHT) as well as non-hormonal therapies.
+MHT is an effective medical treatment used both to ameliorate symptoms, such as: hot flashes, neurocognitive impairments, joint pain and vaginal dryness, and to prevent bone loss and changes to metabolism, blood vessels, and the heart, that can result from the menopausal transition.Many of the concerns about the use of MHT raised by older studies are no longer considered barriers to MHT in healthy women.
+In some cases non-hormonal therapies are needed or preferred.
+Non-hormonal therapies for hot flashes include cognitive-behavioral therapy, clinical hypnosis, gabapentin, and fezolinetant or selective serotonin reuptake inhibitors.
+Neurocognitive symptoms of menopause can be treated with lisdexamfetamine.
+Mild symptoms may be improved with lifestyle changes.
 With respect to hot flashes, avoiding nicotine, caffeine, and alcohol is often recommended; sleeping naked in a cool room and using a fan may help.
-The most effective treatment for menopausal symptoms is menopausal hormone therapy (MHT).
-Non-hormonal therapies for hot flashes include cognitive-behavioral therapy, clinical hypnosis, gabapentin, fezolinetant or selective serotonin reuptake inhibitors.
-These will not improve symptoms such as joint pain or vaginal dryness, which affect over 55% of women.
-Exercise may help with sleeping problems.
-Many of the concerns about the use of MHT raised by older studies are no longer considered barriers to MHT in healthy women.
-High-quality evidence for the effectiveness of alternative medicine has not been found.
+Exercise may help with sleep disturbances.
+As of 2021, scientists had found little evidence for the effectiveness of supplements and herbal remedies, however research in ongoing.

+Stages of menstrual cycle changes

+According to the gold-standard STRAW +10 framework, the transition is divided into clear and biological milestones: premenopause covers regular cycles; perimenopause is explicitly defined by a persistent cycle length variation of over 7 days or skipped cycles of over 60 days; and menopause is confirmed retroactively after 12 consecutive months without bleeding.